NodeSchoolSF/interview-prep/data_structures_and_algorithms.md

 git clone git@github.com:NodeSchoolSF/interview-prep.git
 ```

+It will also be useful to have a free account on [Leetcode](https://leetcode.com/) so we can submit solutions to problems.

 ## Big O analysis

 This is the conceptual framework that drives many algorithms questions, with the implicit understanding that you're optimizing an algorithm for efficient big-O runtime or space (usually runtime).